+In Europe, these animals are all called reindeer, and in North America, "reindeer" refers to the domesticated version and "caribou" is typically reserved for the wild populations, according to the San Diego Zoo.
+How did these antlered beasts, which are found in cold, snowy habitats, become Santa’s sleigh-pullers?
+Turns out, in 1823, Clement Clark Moore’s poem "A Visit from St. Nicholas" lofted reindeer to their Yuletide status, according to BBC Earth.
 Some scientists think that the reindeer was one of the first domesticated animals.
 It was first domesticated around 2,000 years ago, according to the Smithsonian.
 Many Arctic societies still rely on this animal for food, clothing and materials for shelter.

 Male reindeer grow to 28 to 53 inches (70 to 135 centimeters) tall from hooves to shoulder, and around 5.9 to 6.8 f (1.8 to 2.1 m) long.
 Females are typically smaller, around 5.5 to 6.2 feet (1.7 to 1.9 m) long.
-Males weigh 143 to 529 lbs.
-(65 to 240 kilograms), and females weigh 121 to 308 lbs.
-(55 to 140 kg).
+Males weigh 143 to 529 pounds (65 to 240 kilograms), and females weigh 121 to 308 pounds (55 to 140 kg).

-"In colder climates … the increase in blood flow in the nose will help keep the [nose's] surface warm," Dr. John Cullen of the University of Rochester said.
+"In colder climates … the increase in blood flow in the nose will help keep the [nose's] surface warm," John Cullen of the University of Rochester said.
 The dense network of blood vessels in reindeer noses is also essential for regulating the animal's internal body temperature — like many mammals, reindeer don't sweat.

 Reindeer are very social creatures.
 They feed, travel and rest in groups called herds.
 These herds can include from 10 animals to a few hundred, according to the San Diego Zoo.
 In the spring, herds can get even bigger — from 50,000 to 500,000 members.
 The herds often travel south around 1,000 miles (1,600 km) to 3,000 m (5,000 km) to find food in the winter.

 Reindeer are herbivores, which means they only eat vegetation.
 Their diet can include herbs, ferns, mosses, grasses, shoots, fungi and leaves.
-On average, an adult reindeer eats around 9 to 18 lbs.
-(4 to 8 kg) of vegetation a day, according to the San Diego Zoo.
+On average, an adult reindeer eats around 9 to 18 pounds (4 to 8 kg) of vegetation a day, according to the San Diego Zoo.

 In the winter, reindeer must dig through the snow to find food.
 They dig using their antlers and munch on energy-packed lichens called reindeer moss.